egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 ![](569f036c2577d.png)

-> The difference between the arch and the arc is that the drawing arch needs to fill the pattern and the arc does not need to fill the pattern.
+> The difference between arch painting and arc painting is that arch painting requires filling graphics and arc painting does not require filling graphics.

-### 6.3.
-Draw the sector
+### 6.3.Painting fan

-In fact, the sector is the closed area after the center of the circle connects with the two ends of the arc.
+ A fan is a closed area between the center of a circle and the two ends of an arc.

 ~~~
 var r:number = 50;
 var shape:egret.Shape = new egret.Shape();
 shape.graphics.beginFill(0xff0000);
-shape.graphics.moveTo(r, r);//The drawing point moves (r, r) point
+shape.graphics.moveTo(r, r);//Plot the point move (r, r) point
-shape.graphics.lineTo(r * 2, r);//draw lines to the starting point of the arc点
+shape.graphics.lineTo(r * 2, r);//Draw a line to the beginning of the arc
-shape.graphics.drawArc(50, 50, 50, 0, 260 * Math.PI / 180, false);//draw arch clockwise from the starting point to the end point
+shape.graphics.drawArc(50, 50, 50, 0, 260 * Math.PI / 180, false);//Draw an arc clockwise from the starting point to the end point
-shape.graphics.lineTo(r, r);//draw lines from the finish line to the circle.
-The following is fored in this fan-shaped closed area
+shape.graphics.lineTo(r, r);// Draw a line from the end to the circle.
+A fan-shaped enclosed area is formed
 shape.graphics.endFill();
 ~~~

 ![](569f036be6477.png)

-### 6.4.
-Draw a curved progress bar
+### 6.4.Draw curved progress bars

 ~~~
 private getArcProgress():egret.Shape {